oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/lsu_control/README.md

 });
 ```

 Currently, not every combination of parameters is valid in the compiler.
-For more details on the descriptions of LSU controls, styles, and modifiers please refer the to the LSU Controls section in the [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide).
+Please refer to the LSU Controls section in the [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide).

 ### Tutorial Code Overview
 The compiler selects an LSU configuration based on the design's memory access pattern and dependencies.
 In some cases, it can be beneficial to explicitly set the configuration using the LSU control extension.
 If the LSU configurations are invalid, the compiler will emit a warning and choose a valid LSU.
 This tutorial will highlight a situation where using the extension to specify an LSU is beneficial.